-Peanut Butter Banana Overnight Oats – An easy, no-bake recipe for creamy oats flavored with peanut butter, bananas and maple syrup.
+An easy, no-bake Overnight Oats Recipe flavored with peanut butter, bananas and maple syrup (or your favorite mix-ins).
 The perfect make-ahead recipe for busy mornings.

 My brain is already slowly transitioning from summer to back to school mode.
 Here in Arizona school starts at the end of July (crazy, right?!).
 When you start to see make-ahead breakfasts and lunch box ideas on my blog you know I’m thinking about back to school.
 This year our youngest starts preschool, which means a couple mornings each week both of my kids will be at school.
 I’m not really sure how I feel about that.
 Happy?
 Relieved?
 Sad?
 Nostalgic?
 Yes, yes, yes and yes.
 I can’t believe we’re here already.
 It is so incredibly true that the days are long and the years are short.